 - Living with multiple health challenges

-This free virtual event will be a special lunchtime edition of our PFD Research Forum, which will take place on June 12 from 11:00 AM – 5:00 PM EDT. |
+This free virtual event was a special lunchtime edition of our PFD Research Forum, which took place on June 12 from 11:00 AM – 5:00 PM EDT |

 -